PEZ/backseat-driver/README.md

 **Backseat Driver** is a ChatGPT API client for VS Code, similar in concept to the chat part of the **GitHub CoPilot** extension, but much, much simpler.

 It best supports [Clojure](https://clojure.org) and [ClojureScript](https://clojurescript.org) coding, but can assist with anything code crafting related.
-Besdies.
 And it's a [Joyride](https://github.com/BetterThanTomorrow/joyride) script, so _you can hack in support_ for your language of choice.

 WIP: Or even just a proof of concept for now.
 But it works!